 Dress Code for School and School Sponsored Activities

-• No sunglasses or hats may be worn inside the school buildings.
+- No sunglasses may be worn inside the school buildings.

-• Shirts must cover the top of a student’s pants, so the bare midriff does not show.
+- Shirts must cover the top of a student’s pants, so the bare midriff does not show regardless of arm position.

 Violation of this policy will immediately result in ISP.
 ISP refusal will result in out of school suspension.